SakshiRai255/product-landing-page/Readme.md

-## This is my seventh landing page created for learning front end designing using HTML and CSS.
+## This is a landing page created for learning front end designing using HTML and CSS.

 ---